tier4/driving_log_replayer/docs/use_case/yabloc.en.md

 ### YabLoc Availability Error

-The NDT availability evaluation output is marked as `Error` when conditions for `NDT Availability Normal` are not met.
+The YabLoc availability evaluation output is marked as `Error` when conditions for `YabLoc Availability Normal` are not met.

 ## Topic name and data type used by evaluation node